Helmholtz-UFZ/saqc/docs/funcs/SoilMoisture.md

 - The time series is expected to be harmonized to an [equidistant frequency grid](docs/funcs/TimeSeriesHarmonization.md)

-This Function is based on [1] and all default parameter values are taken from this publication.
+This function is based on [1] and all default parameter values are taken from this publication.

 [1] Dorigo, W. et al: Global Automated Quality Control of In Situ Soil Moisture Data
     from the international Soil Moisture Network.
 2013.
 Vadoze Zone J.